International Code Council Recognizes the Importance of World Plumbing Day

 The International Plumbing Code® (IPC) is not just a code, but a part of a complete building safety system, providing an integral component necessary to stay current with the latest building safety technologies while meeting the public health, sanitation and safety requirements.
 The IPC is a performance-based code, very flexible in its approaches to water-saving and efficiency issues, as well as water reuse options.

 The International Residential Code® (IRC) contains many of the same water efficiency and water reuse provisions that are noted in the IPC — these all-encompassing options provide detailed methods for collecting, storing and using various types of non-potable water.
-The code recognizes the growing need for water conservation and the increase in the development of water conservation programs in many regions of the United States.
+The code recognizes the growing need for water conservation and the increase in the development of water conservation programs.

 The International Green Construction Code® (IgCC) contains even more provisions for the collection, treatment and storage and use of non-potable water in the form of onsite collected rainwater and gray water, and externally treated reclaimed water supplied to the site.

-The International Private Sewage Disposal Code® (IPSDC), co-published with the National Onsite Wastewater Recycling Association, includes provisions for design, installation and inspection of private sewage disposal systems, and provides flexibility in the development of safe systems.
-The IPSDC facilitates the use of the latest science-based best practices and innovative technologies in safely handling onsite, decentralized wastewater, thereby reducing customers’ costs.
+The International Private Sewage Disposal Code® (IPSDC) includes provisions for design, installation and inspection of private sewage disposal systems, and provides flexibility in the development of safe systems.
+The IPSDC facilitates the use of the latest science-based best practices and innovative technologies in safely handling onsite, decentralized wastewater where connection to a public sewer system is not possible.
 The IPSDC also addresses inconsistencies within many regulations that dictate how decentralized systems can be designed, installed and operated.

 The International Water Conservation Code Provisions® (IWCCP) is the best and most comprehensive tool for the design, installation and administration of potable and non-potable water conservation and efficiency systems.
 It contains all the water conservation and hot water energy-saving requirements from the I-Codes for both residential and commercial occupancies including provisions from the IgCC and International Energy Conservation Code® (IECC).